Sarah R. Evans

 - MS in Quantitative Biosciences and Engineering, Colorado School of Mines, 2021

-- PhD Candidate, Quantitative Biosciences and Engineering, Colorado School of Mines 2019-Present
+- PhD Student, Quantitative Biosciences and Engineering, Colorado School of Mines 2019-Present

 - Protein Structure and Homology Analysis

 - Microwave microfluidics

 - Quasioptical Systems and Applications

 Publications and presentations